ahmedmaghraby/vc-content/pages/glossary/headless-ecommerce.md

 ---
-date: '2020-04-01'
+excerpt: 'Headless e-commerce is something everyone has been talking  about for the last year and a half.
+And it’s not really surprising - it offers a new approach to the current problems of a modern business by separating the front-end and back-end of your website.
+Learn more about headless e-commerce and its benefits in this article.'
 layout: glossary
 permalink: glossary/headless-ecommerce
-title: Headless e-commerce
+title: 'Headless e-commerce'
-description: Headless e-commerce is something everyone has been talking  about for the last year and a half.
-And it’s not really surprising - it offers a new approach to the current problems of a modern business by separating the front-end and back-end of your website.
-Learn more about headless e-commerce and its benefits in this article.

 ---
 <div class="glosary" itemscope itemtype="http://schema.org/Article">
     <meta itemprop="author" content="Virtocommerce">